 Domuni Universitas now organises online Master research seminars.

-What is the purpose of the Master seminar?
+What is the purpose of online seminars?

 The purpose of our online seminars is to give students the opportunity to exchange ideas and opinions with fellow students while being prompted by a professor to defend and develop these points of view.
 The seminars are also a unique opportunity for students to branch out and discuss topics they may not have considered so far in their studies.